silicon-optronics-inc/Tensorflow2-Self-Training-Defect-Detection-with-Severity-Score/classification/README.md

 ## Inference
 To check how well the classification model is, only two steps are needed.
 Step 1.
 Open 'inference/config.ini' and set some parameters
-* img_path: Path to image directory be detected.
+* img_path: Path to directory of images be classified.
 * classes: Name of each categories, seperated by comma.
 * log_path: Path to predicted output folder.
 * model_path: Path to model from [Start Training](#start-training).